For Parents

 • Actively involved

-• Open to interdisciplinary approach
+• Open to a multidisciplinary approach

 • Wanting to develop as a scholar